StarRocks/starrocks/docs/en/sql-reference/sql-statements/account-management/ALTER_USER.md

 ## Parameters

 - `user_identity` consists of two parts, "user_name" and "host", in the format of `username@'userhost'`.
 For the "host" part, you can use `%` for fuzzy match.
 If "host" is not specified, "%" is used by default, meaning that the user can connect to StarRocks from any host.
+However, when you use this statement with `SET PROPERTIES` to modify the user properties, you must specify the `username` instead of `user_identity`.

 - `auth_option` specifies the authentication method.
 Currently, three authentication methods are supported: StarRocks native password, mysql_native_password, and "authentication_ldap_simple".
 StarRocks native password is the same as mysql_native_password in logic but slightly differs in syntax.
 One user identity can use only one authentication method.
 You can use ALTER USER to modify users' passwords and authentication methods.